Last Updated on May 10, 2022 by Editor

-WHY GO: Hudson Yards – the latest development to join New York City landmarks like the Empire State Building or Rockefeller Center – is in the spotlight right now.
-What was until just recently a West Side wasteland is now a playground for the rich – and the curious tourist.
+WHY GO: Hudson Yards – Manhattan’s Newest development, joining New York City landmarks like the Empire State Building or Rockefeller Center – has become quite the curiosity.
+What was a wasteland on the West Side of Manhattan is now a playground for the rich – and the curious tourist.

 Much has been written about the exorbitant condo prices here.
 Apartments, featuring fancy-pants accoutrements out the kazoo, start at $4.2 million.